 Residents Maintain Autonomy

-This indicates the percent of patients that needed additional assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could be a sign of decline of a patient's medical condition.
+This tells you the percent of residents that needed increased assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's may indicate the decline of a patient's health.

 Ability to Keep Residents Mobile

-This indicates the percent of patients that retained mobility levels over time.
-Retaining mobility is often a good sign for residents' health.
+This is the percent of residents that maintained mobility over time.
+Preserving mobility can be a good sign for residents' well-being.

 Hospitalizations